Your Right to Be Safe and Secure at Work

 - Do not show the officer your papers or any immigration documents.
 If the officer asks you for your papers, tell the officer, “Please speak to my lawyer.”

-If you are approached by Police on the Street While Waiting for Work
+If you are approached by Police on the Street While Waiting for Work:

 The police often approach day laborers while they are gathering for work on street corners.
 In some places, day laborers and organizers have formed a respectful relationship with the police.
 If you can, work with a trusted community group or worker center to learn about your rights and to make a plan of action for dealing with the police.
+See Chapter 5.6: Labor Organizations for some suggestions.

 City of Seattle Police Officers are not supposed to ask you about your immigration status.
 If they do, you do not have to answer.

-If You Are Approached By The Police:
+If You Are Approached by the Police:

 - The most important thing to remember is to stay calm and do not run because you may not be in any trouble.
 Running may give the police a reason to hold you.